Hard Rain

 By Samantha Jayne Allen; reviewed by Jeannette Hartman

-Drought-parched Garnett, TX, is hit by a deluge and battered by a flash flood as underground crevasses fill with water swelling the Geronimo and Angel rivers as they converge.
+Drought-parched Garnett, TX, is hit by a deluge and battered by a flash flood with water swelling the Geronimo and Angel rivers as they converge.

-Bethany Keller Richter would have lost her life in the flood had a stranger not helped her grab a tree branch.
+Bethany Keller Richter would have drowned in the flood if a stranger hadn’t helped her grab a tree branch.
 He was swept away in the flood waters.

-When she decides to track down the mysterious stranger to thank him – or to give condolences to his family — it’s natural to turn to McIntyre Investigations.
-In a town as small as Garnett, there aren’t many choices.
+When she decides to find the stranger to thank him – or to give condolences to his family — it’s natural to turn to McIntyre Investigations.
+In Garnett, there aren’t many choices.
 She’s known Annie McIntyre since grade school.
 McIntyre Investigations was founded by Annie’s grandfather Leroy and his former partner in the sheriff’s office, Mary-Pat Zimmerman.

-Annie McIntyre has just earned the hours to apply for a private investigator’s license.
+Annie has just earned the hours to apply for a private investigator’s license.
 Leroy and Mary-Pat are offering her a partnership.
-The job Bethany has come to them for will be Annie’s first solo case.
+Bethany’s job will be Annie’s first solo case.

-All Bethany knows about the man who saved her is that he had long, light brown hair, looked like Jesus, had a blue rose tattoo and wore a t-shirt imprinted with the name of an animal shelter.
+All Bethany can say about the man who saved her is that he had long, light brown hair, looked like Jesus, had a blue rose tattoo and wore a t-shirt imprinted with the name of an animal shelter.

-Pastor Brad Little at Hillview Church tells her that man of that description may have participated in the church’s addiction recovery meetings.
-He might also have worked with Jacinda Moore.
-He described Jacinda as eccentric and smart with a wicked sense of humor.
-She and her late husband were building contractors who did work and missionary projects at Hillview Church.
+Pastor Brad Little at Hillview Church tells her that man of that description may have gone to the church’s addiction recovery meetings.
+He might also have worked for Jacinda Moore, who with her late husband owned a construction company.
+They did work for Hillview Church and some church missionary projects in Mexico.

-But Annie hears other rumors about Jacinda: her construction company keeps losing bids to rivals; she went AWOL for several days on the last church trip to Mexico to help build housing and churches; she’s amassing gambling debts and may be selling drugs.
+But Annie hears other rumors about Jacinda: her company keeps losing bids to rivals; she went AWOL for several days on the last church trip to Mexico; she’s amassing gambling debts and may be selling drugs.

-This is a mystery that seems to defy solution: a man who survives a flood but then vanishes; a prominent citizen shot; overdoses, addiction, theft and insurance fraud connected to oxycodone, fentanyl and worse drugs; the effects of land development on a flood plain; and the dwindling life of the community of Garnett itself.
+This is a mystery that seems to defy solution: a man who survives a flood but then disappears; a prominent citizen shot; overdoses, addiction, theft and insurance fraud connected to oxycodone, fentanyl and worse drugs; the effects of land development on a flood plain; and the dwindling life of Garnett itself.

-Despite her own self-doubt after only six months of training as an investigator, Annie is dogged and disciplined.
+Despite her own self-doubts, Annie is a dogged and disciplined investigator.
 She picks at the mingled strands of this mystery until the connections all become clear.

-Like the first book in this series, PAY DIRT ROAD, this one is atmospheric and flirts with the darker side of life: the survival of a fading small Texas town, fierce and unpredictable weather, change and family secrets.
+Like the last book, PAY DIRT ROAD, this one is atmospheric and flirts with the darker side of life: the survival of a fading small Texas town, fierce and unpredictable weather, change and family secrets.

-Annie struggles for clarity about her future and her place in the world.
-She still has doubts about whether it had been a good idea to return to Garnett after going to college out-of-state and racking up student loans.
+Annie struggles for clarity about her future.
+She still has doubts about whether it was a good idea to return to Garnett after going to college out-of-state and racking up student loan debt.

 Change challenges Annie.
 As she says at the end of the book, “As much as I wanted to believe I knew this place like the back of my hand, the river never was the same, it was always changing, and while I was sure there was something to be gleaned from that, I only felt dizzy and a little blue as we walked.
 It took me a long time to understand the difference between owning a place and being of a place.”